Archives par étiquette : Neon Literary

 NERVE DAMAGE d’Annakeara Stinson

-A riotous revenge novel about one woman’s quest to escape her stalker ex-boyfriend—by stalking him herself.
+A riotous revenge novel about a woman’s quest to escape her stalker ex-boyfriend—by stalking him herself.

 NERVE DAMAGE